Catholic Church and Nazi Germany during World War II: Western Europe

-The Nazi Occupation of the Netherlands was particularly protracted.
+The German Occupation of the Netherlands was particularly protracted.
 While the Dutch civil service collaborated extensively with the occupying administration, the Dutch Church, and leaders like the Archbishop of Utrecht Johannes de Jong, firmly opposed Nazi movement, which Dutch Catholics were forbidden to join.
-As in other parts of the Nazi Empire, the Catholic press was suppressed.
+As in other parts of the Third Reich, the Catholic press was suppressed.
 Clergy were arrested and forced out of educational positions.
 On 2 September 1940, the Nazi Governor of the Netherlands, Arthur Seyss-Inquart ordered a purge of clergy who refused to advocate Nazism.
 In November, the office of the Bishop of Roermond and the Hague headquarters of the Jesuits were raided.
 On 26 January 1941, the Dutch Bishops issued a critical Pastoral Letter.
-The Nazi press responded with threats.
-The Nazi press also reported that Archbishop de Jong was fined for refusing to preach the Nazi invasion of Russia was a "religious crusade" against Bolshevism.
+The Nazi-run press responded with threats, and also reported that Archbishop de Jong was fined for refusing to preach the German invasion of the Soviet Union was a "religious crusade" against Bolshevism.
 When Seyss-Inquart installed a Dutch Nazi at the head of the Catholic Workers' Union, De Jong told Catholics to quit the Union.

 The occupation of the Netherlands also saw a particularly efficient cruelty towards the Jews, and harsh punishment for their protectors.
 When Jewish deportations began, many were hidden in Catholic areas.
 Parish priests created networks hiding Jews.
 Close knit country parishes were able to hide Jews without being informed upon by neighbours, as occurred in the cities.
-On July 11, 1942, the Dutch bishops, joined all Christian denominations in sending a letter to the Nazi General Friedrich Christiansen in protest against the treatment of Jews.
+On July 11, 1942, the Dutch bishops, joined all Christian denominations in sending a letter to the German General Friedrich Christiansen in protest against the treatment of Jews.
 The letter was read in all Catholic churches against German opposition.
 It brought attention to mistreatment of Jews and asked all Christians to pray for them: